Beoplay Eleven vs Beo Grace – what is the difference? And which should you choose?

 | Wireless charging | Yes, Qi charging of the case | Yes, Qi charging of the case |

 Choose Beoplay Eleven if you want a strong Bang & Olufsen earbud for everyday use.
-You get beautiful design, good sound, active noise cancellation, strong battery life and IP57 water resistance at a price that makes very good sense.
-For most people, Beoplay Eleven is more than enough.
+It gives you good sound, active noise cancellation, longer battery life per charge, IP57 water resistance, multipoint Bluetooth and an exclusive design at a price that makes very good sense in the premium category.

-Choose Beo Grace if you want the most advanced in-ear format Bang & Olufsen offers.
-Here, you get better noise cancellation, a larger driver, Dolby Spatial Audio, direct streaming from the case, faster charging, more advanced controls and a battery construction designed for significantly longer life.
+Choose Beo Grace if you want the most advanced in-ear experience from Bang & Olufsen.
+Here, you get more intelligent noise cancellation, a larger driver, Dolby Spatial Audio, streaming directly from the case, fast charging and a battery construction designed with long life in mind.

-Beo Grace is the choice for you who want the most complete and exclusive earbud from Bang & Olufsen.
+Beo Grace is the choice for those who want the most advanced and exclusive in-ear format Bang & Olufsen offers.